Debiased distributed learning for sparse partial linear models in high dimensions: Introduction

-In this paper, we study the aforementioned distributed estimation by allowing the dimension of $\bbeta^*$, $p$ to exceed $n$.
-Although distributed estimation on linear models \citep*{Zhang2013,Lee2015,Battey2015} and on fully nonparametric models \citep*{Zhang2015,Lin2016} have been well-understood, the investigation on distributed estimation for PLM is more challenging and there are very few works on this \citep*{Zhao2016}.
+In this paper, we aim at proposing an efficient distributed estimation for high dimensional PLM.
+Although distributed estimation on linear models \citep*{Zhang2013,Lee2015,Battey2015} and on fully nonparametric models \citep*{Zhang2015,Lin2016} have been well-understood, the investigation on distributed estimation for PLM is more challenging and there are very few works on this \citep*{Zhao2016,Lian2019}.
 First, it is known that the Lasso penalty and the functional norm in \eqref{submethod} lead to a heavily biased estimation, and naive averaging only reduces the variance of the local estimators, but has no effect on the bias \citep*{Mcdonald2009, Wu2017}.
 Moreover, in the diverging dimensional setting (i.e. $p, n\rightarrow \infty$), \citet*{Rosenblatt2016} showed that the averaged empirical risk minimization (ERM) is suboptimal versus the centralized ERM.
 So debiasing is essential to improving accuracy of the averaging estimate.
 In addition, the significant influences of high dimensions and correlated covariates from the parametric and nonparametric components will result in additional technical difficulties.